rishiqwerty/notes_drf/README.md

 ### NOTES BACKEND SERVER

 #### Reason for Choosing Django:
-- I have been coding in Python since very long time, I found Django to be the go to web framework for Python.
+- I have been coding in Python for very long time, I found Django to be the go-to web framework for Python.
 - Project setup is pretty easy.
-- Django ORM is efficeient and easy to use.
+- Django ORM is efficient and easy to use.
 - Django Rest Framework library makes API creation quick.

-#### Prequsites
+#### Prerequisites
-- Postgres (Preferebly v16)
+- Postgres (Preferably v16)
 - A postgre user with Create permission
-- Python (Preferebly v3.11)
+- Python (Preferably v3.11)

 #### Setup
 **Postgres**